GtkWidget is the base class all widgets in GTK derive from.

 - public bool translate_coordinates (Widget dest_widget, double src_x, double src_y, out double dest_x, out double dest_y)

-Translate coordinates relative to this’s
+Translates coordinates relative to this

-allocation to coordinates relative to dest_widget
+’s allocation to coordinates relative to dest_widget

 ’s allocations.